chombosan - stock.adobe.com

 To this end, the three companies have collectively vowed to improve the interoperability and data exchange capabilities of their individual software platforms by making use of a unified, Microsoft Azure cloud-based data lake service.

 “The architecture here is actually pretty straightforward.
-Which is, you have these very sophisticated, rich application suites from SAP, from Adobe, from Microsoft, and the commitment you're hearing from the three of us is that we are going to unlock the data across all of these, so they can be enriched using this very rich cloud data and AI layer in Azure,” said Nadella.
+Which is, you have these very sophisticated, rich application suites from SAP, from Adobe, from Microsoft, and the commitment you're from the three of us is that we are going to unlock the data across all of these, so they can be enriched using this very rich cloud data and AI layer in Azure,” said Nadella.

 Take back control